-Annie Margarita Yang is an accounting manager in the real estate industry, personal finance YouTuber, blogger, and author of 1001 Ways to Save Money: Quit Flushing Your Hard-Earned Money Down the Toilet.
-She dodged student loan debt by going straight into the wonderful world of minimum wage jobs after high school.
-During those years, she developed her love for frugal living, self-education, and planning for the future.
+An accountant by trade but most passionate about personal finance, Annie dodged student loan debt by leaping into the world of minimum wage jobs after high school.
+She grew a love for frugal living, self-education, and planning for the future during those years.
+Annie understood that while it wasn’t easy to avoid debt, it was possible.
 She later earned her B.A. in Communications from Thomas Edison State University.

-Annie currently lives with her husband in Boston where she cooks new recipes from scratch for leisure—and to save money!
+Annie lives with her husband in Boston, where she is fully committed to learning the piano!

 There are five values that I live by and bring to every conversation.
 My five values are education, financial independence, health, integrity, and service.